It is a chemotherapy drug used to treat breast cancer.

 If you have an allergic reaction to carboplatin, it will likely occur within the first few minutes of your treatment and will probably be the first or second time you have taken the medication.
 Reactions can range from mild to severe, but severe reactions are rare.

 You will be closely monitored to deal with any reactions immediately.

 If you have a severe reaction, treatment will be stopped immediately.

-If you have a reaction, medications may be given before future treatments to reduce the risk of new reactions.
+If you react, medications may be given before future treatments to reduce the risk of new reactions.

 Sex and contraception

-You are advised not to get pregnant while receiving treatment because carboplatin can have a harmful effect on a developing baby.
+You are advised not to get pregnant while receiving treatment because carboplatin can hurt a developing baby.

 If you have not been through menopause, talk with your team about the best method of birth control for you.